syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Getting-Started.md

 {% endtabs %}

 N>
 Syncfusion reference manager supports for specific framework which is shipped (assemblies) in our Syncfusion Essential Studio setup.
-So, if you try to add Syncfusion assemblies in project and framework which is not supported with selected Syncfusion version assemblies, then the dialog will be appeared by specfying that “Current build v{version} is not supported this framework v{Framework Version}”.
+So, if you try to add Syncfusion assemblies in project and framework which is not supported with selected Syncfusion version assemblies, then the dialog will be appeared by specifying that “Current build v{version} is not supported this framework v{Framework Version}”.

 ## Binding data